 Oh, and don’t throw away those puff pastry scraps.
 Use them to make cookies!

-- ½ cup shallots or yellow onion, chopped finely
+- 1/2 cup yellow onion, chopped finely (shallots will also work)

 - 1 clove garlic, minced

 - 2 1/4 cups broccoli, chopped small (leave some texture)

 - Heat the olive oil in a large skillet over medium low heat.
 Add the shallots and salt.
 Cook, stirring periodically, for several minutes until the shallots are soft and lightly caramelized.
 Stir in the garlic and cook for another minute.
 Add the broccoli and cook for another 1-2 minutes until the broccoli has deepened in color and softened slightly.
 Stir in a few twists of fresh ground black pepper.
 Move the mixture to a bowl and allow it to cool to room temperature (you can place it in the refrigerator to speed up the process).